simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

   * Geo restrictions
   * A *Web Application Firewall*  to prevent [*Denial of Wallet* attacks](https://medium.com/geekculture/denial-of-wallet-attack-3d8ecadfbd4e)

-We also set a constant bucket name as we want to reference the bucket in our lambda@edge functions.
+We also set a constant bucket name as we want to reference the bucket in our Lambda@Edge functions.

 ```fsharp
  let bucket =